utils.leanix_client_module

 that you can restore the settings in case of an error.

-The file is stored as utils/settings.ws_[workspace name].[timestamp].json
+The file is stored as utils/settings.ws_[workspace name].[timestamp].json.

 WARNING - This can break your workspace configuration!
 Only handle this with care, and always keep a backup

-handy, so that you can reset them using this method.
+of your workspace settings in get_workspace_settings handy, so that you can reset them using this method.

 Creates a single metrics chart.
 Currently only used internally for the Data Quality Management report.